cezar-dan/html-code-manipulation-tool/README.md

   - Here, in the buildTree() function, we also find the input parsing logic of the program.
   - As this assignment was submitted during my first university year, I had no knowledge of Automata Theory.
   - That being said, the buildTree() function is a rudimentary finite state machine which parses the input string character by character.
-- `InOut`: contains the I/O logic, but also some string parsing capabilites
+- `InOut`: contains the I/O logic, but also some string parsing capabilities